xharaken/step_language/README.md

 ## Formal syntax definition

-For the formal syntax definition, please see [tokens.txt](./tokens.txt) and [bfn.txt](./bfn.txt).
+For the formal syntax definition, please see [tokens.txt](./tokens.txt) and [bnf.txt](./bnf.txt).

 # Tests

 You can use the following tests to test the interpreter you implemented.

-* `test/basic_unittests.step`: Contains all unittests except functions.
+* `test/basic_unittests.step`: All unittests except functions.
-* `test/advanced_unittests.step`: Contains unittests for functions.
+* `test/advanced_unittests.step`: Unittests for functions.
 If you skip implementing functions, you don't need to run this test.
 * `test/prime.step`: Test to calculate the 100-th prime number.
 This does not use functions.
 * `test/matrix.step`: Test to calculate a matrix multiplication.
 This does not use functions.
 * `test/tsp_greedy.step`: Test to solve TSP with a greedy algorithm.
 This does not use functions.